microsoft/onefuzz/docs/known-issues.md

    There are two ways to to solve the issue:

-   1. Delete the application registration in azure portal got to Azure Active Directory > App registrations > (search for your onefuzz instance name) > delete
+   1. Delete the application registration
+      In the Azure Portal, go to Azure Active Directory > App registrations > (search for your OneFuzz instance name) > Delete.

    2. Add the service principal currently deploying the application as an owner to the registration Go to Azure Active Directory > App registrations > (search for your onefuzz instance name) In the Owner tab add the service principal
       In the Overview tab, click the link under "Managed application in local directory" > Owner and add the service principal